#1 Local Bestseller! A pan-Canadian story.

 PAYMENT BY CHEQUE OR E-TRANSFER

-If you would like to order the book but prefer payment via cheque or e-transfer,
+If you would like to order a book but prefer payment via cheque or e-transfer,

 please send us an email to email@example.com